abosd26/ftp/README.md

 client: 1.
 Usage => ./myftpClient &ltport #&gt &ltfile name&gt
         2. Connect to server.
 server: 1.
 Usage => ./myftpServer &ltport #&gt &ltfile name&gt
-        2. Use multi-thread to handle requests from clients.
+        2. Use multi-process to handle requests from clients.
         3. 10% probability to make wrong checksum in order to test the reaction of client and the retransmission of server.
 </pre>